Altos-Dev/ScriptPetition/README.md

 # 🤖 MyPetition Bot — https://www.mypetition.org/

-**MyPetition Bot** est un projet Python basé sur **Playwright** qui automatise un formulaire de pétition sur un site web.
+**MyPetition Bot** is a Python project based on **Playwright** that automates a petition form on a website.

-## 📌 Fonctionnement
+## 📌 How It Works

-Le bot est capable de :
+The bot is able to:

-* 🌐 Ouvrir automatiquement une page web
+* 🌐 Automatically open a web page
-* 🍪 Interagir avec une fenêtre de consentement aux cookies
+* 🍪 Interact with a cookie consent window
-* 📧 Détecter un champ d'adresse e-mail
+* 📧 Detect an email address field
-* ✍️ Remplir automatiquement le champ avec une adresse e-mail
+* ✍️ Automatically fill in the field with an email address
-* 🔘 Sélectionner une option dans le formulaire
+* 🔘 Select an option in the form
-* 🖱️ Interagir avec un bouton
+* 🖱️ Interact with a button
-* 🔄 Répéter le scénario avec plusieurs données de test
+* 🔄 Repeat the scenario with multiple test data entries
-* 🧪 Servir de base pour des tests automatisés
+* 🧪 Serve as a foundation for automated testing

 ## 🛠️ Technologies